p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

     spring=${SPRING_APPS_SERVICE}
    ```

-1. To deploy the hello world app and creating the Spring Boot application, run the following command and change the directory to hello world :
+1. To deploy the hello world app and create the Spring Boot application, run the following command and change the directory to hello world :

    ```shell
     cd hello-world/complete